Skip to main content

 • Eco face glitter and face paints (for easy embellishments)

-Top Tip: you can make an activity out of preparing your outfits for a fun summer holidays activity; scouting charity shops for cool items and/or getting creative in customising them.
+Top Tip: You can make an activity out of preparing your outfits — a fun summer holiday project for the whole family!
+Scout charity shops for cool items and get creative customising them.

 Camping Kit

-If you have booked pre-pitched or boutique camping, or are bringing your live-in-vehicle then you will not need all of the items on this list.
-It is well worth investing in a quality tent as many of the cheapest on the market are not very waterproof and could ruin your weekend.
-Please don’t bring any gazebos; there is plenty of shade and shelter around camp.
+If you've booked pre-pitched or Boutique Camping, or are bringing your live-in vehicle, you won't need everything on this list.
+It's well worth investing in a quality tent, as many of the cheapest on the market aren't very waterproof and could put a dampener on your weekend.
+Please don't bring any gazebos — there's plenty of shade and shelter around camp.

 • Tent (including poles and groundsheet)